In 2019, Gray’s will award at least £1.2 million in scholarships:

 If shortlisted, you will be interviewed in late February or early March (exact interview dates are published on the online application form).

-Awards and benefactors
+Scholarships and benefactors

 The Bedingfield Scholarships